MGM National Harbor

 MGM National Harbor is a casino hotel in National Harbor, Maryland, just outside of Washington, D.C.
-It opened on December 8, 2016, constructed at a cost of $1.4 billion.
+It opened on December 8, 2016, and cost $1.4 billion.
 It is owned by Vici Properties and operated by MGM Resorts International.

 History

 MGM Resorts International received a license in December 2013 to develop a $925-million resort (later increased to $1.2 billion) in National Harbor.
 The company received the license after competing with bids from Penn National Gaming to develop a $700-million facility at its Rosecroft Raceway and Greenwood Racing to develop a $761-million facility near Maryland Route 210.

-Construction on MGM National Harbor began in April, 2014.
+Construction on MGM National Harbor began in April 2014.
 It opened on December 8, 2016.

 In September 2017, MGM Growth Properties purchased the land and buildings of MGM National Harbor from MGM Resorts International for $1.2 billion in a leaseback transaction.
 Vici Properties acquired MGM Growth, including MGM National Harbor, in 2022.